Sydney Writers’ Festival's main precinct is at Walsh Bay. This comprises venues at Pier 4/5, Pier 2/3 and Sydney Theatre at Walsh Bay.

 Sydney Writers' Festival Shuttle Bus

-Cost is $2 for a Circular Quay return ticket on the SWF shuttle bus.
-As this is a charter service, one way tickets, Travel10s, concession cards and pensioner day tickets are not be accepted.
+The first stop is opposite Roslyn Packer Theatre, and the second stop is outside Pier 4/5.
+Buses then return directly to Circular Quay.
+The last scheduled return service to Circular Quay departs from Walsh Bay at 6.15pm.
+The cost is $1 one-way and $2 for a Circular Quay return ticket on the SWF shuttle bus.
+As this is a charter service, MyBus tickets, TravelTen tickets, Opal Cards, concession cards and pensioner day tickets are not accepted.

 Bicycle racks are provided under the awning on Pier 2.

 While on-street metered parking is available in Walsh Bay, we recommend parking at Bond Store One, 26 Hickson Road Walsh Bay.
 Please note that Towns Place Wilson Car Park on Hickson Road is closed for renovations.

 Please be aware that Vivid Sydney has road closures in place on Friday May 22 from 7pm, Saturday May 23 from 5pm and Sunday May 24 from 5pm.
 Please visit vividsydney.com closer to the time for further information.

 Most Sydney Writers' Festival venues are wheelchair accessible and some are fitted with hearing loops, as indicated in individual venue listings.
 The SWF Shuttle Bus that runs between Circular Quay and Walsh Bay is wheelchair accessible.
 After the Festival, some events will be available on our website as video or audio files.